rxisuuu/rxisuuu/README.md

 - hello! im rice!
-- im a 19 year old "TVL-ICT" student!
-(Senior High Student | Graduating!!)
+- im a 19 year old BS Computer Science student!
-- im currently learning HTML, CSS, JavaScript, Java, PHP, SQL, and C++!
+- im currently learning C++ and Python!
 - don't expect tons of stuff here hehe -w-;
 -------
 What IDE do i use for programming? :